amnsr115/EDF_Scheduler/README.md

 http://tesi.cab.unipd.it/51896/1/Implementation_and_Test_of_EDF_and_LLREF_Scgheduler_in_FreeRTOS.pdf

 Along with the changes the paper made, other this we added. this includes modifying the Idle Task so that it always remains lower priority (Furthest Deadline), switch tasks when an earlier deadline task becomed unblocked and updating the deadlineof the tasks.

+The main.c file contains a program that uses the modified FreeRTOS code.